stevenrick/stevenrick.github.io/content/publications.md

 #### 2025

 **Rick**, Heyman, Paredes, Hong & Malone.
 (2025).
 [How far afield should you go when being creative?
-Semantic area as a metric of AI's effects on creative ideation]([https://doi.org/10.1145/3643562.3672611](https://computationalcreativity.net/iccc25/wp-content/uploads/papers/iccc25-rick2025how.pdf)). _Proceedings of ICCC Conference_.
+Semantic area as a metric of AI's effects on creative ideation](https://computationalcreativity.net/iccc25/wp-content/uploads/papers/iccc25-rick2025how.pdf). _Proceedings of ICCC_.

 #### 2024